Zastai/MetaBrainz.MusicBrainz.DiscId/README.md

 ## Release Notes

+### v2.0.1 (2020-04-17)

+Fixed a build issue causing the XML documentation to be missing from the NuGet package.

 ### v2.0 (2020-03-22)

 - Target .NET Standard 2.0 and 2.1, .NET Core 2.1 and 3.1 (the current LTS releases) and .NET Framework 4.6.1, 4.7.2 and 4.8.